Illumio ASP is a software system that secures any computing platform (bare-metal servers, virtual

 Workload context includes system properties (operating system, IP address, ports, running processes, etc.), relationships and dependencies to other workloads within the application and beyond, and the ecosystem (location, application details, life cycle, environment, etc.).
 The context of a workload changes as the application that the workload is a part of moves, changes, and scales up or down.

 The VEN resides in the guest OS.
-Both Linux and Windows workloads are supported.
+Linux, Windows, AIX, and Solaris workloads are supported.

 Watch this video for more details on the VEN.

 No. The VEN can be installed in a mode that allows you to gain live visibility of the application environment without having to enforce any rules.
 You can use this option to model/build policy and move to enforcement after you are confident of the results.